webarch-coop/ansible-role-onlyoffice/README.md

 The database type, a lowercase string, defaults to `mariadb`, set to `postgres` for PostgreSQL.

-### onlyoffice_ds_port

-The port number, quoted so it is string, that Nginx should make ONLYOFFICE available on, `onlyoffice_ds_port` defaults to `443`, set it to another port if a reverse proxy is to be used in front of Nginx.

 ### onlyoffice_debconf

 A list of [debconf options for ONLYOFICE](https://helpcenter.onlyoffice.com/installation/docs-community-install-ubuntu.aspx#moreOptions) to be applied using the [Ansible ansible.builtin.debconf module](https://docs.ansible.com/ansible/latest/collections/ansible/builtin/debconf_module.html), for example: